EasternPA/mastodon-install/CF-Tunnel.md

 `docker stop postgres14`

-Skip the 'prepare the final build' section
+## Build the web application

 Follow the steps in https://github.com/EasternPA/mastodon-install/blob/gh-pages/README.md#build-the-web-application

+- Skip the 'prepare the final build' section
-Skip the steps to add NPM to your stack
+- Skip the steps to add NPM to your stack
-Skip the steps to get a certificate from Let's Encrypt
+- Skip the steps to get a certificate from Let's Encrypt

+## Configure the tunnel forwarding

 Go to portainer and refresh the page showing your stack